Analysis of consumer cannabis

 Your experts for comprehensive consumer cannabis analysis

 July 2024.
 With the publication of the Cannabis Act in Germany, new requirements were issued for cannabis products from cannabis social clubs.
 In addition to the declaration of the average tetrahydrocannabinol (THC) and cannabidiol (CBD) content, it is now mandatory to test the products for pesticides, mycotoxins, heavy metals and microorganisms.
-Our experts at the Eurofins Food & Feed Testing laboratories in Germany are at your side as a competent partner for consumer cannabis analysis and will be happy to support you.
+Our experts at the Eurofins Food & Feed Testing laboratories in Germany will be happy to support you in all questions related to cannabis analysis.
 Get in contact with us.

 Hemp as a crop plant